 Longhouses are traditional homes for most native Sarawakian tribal groups.
 These are long, narrow houses built from timber and bamboo, mostly elevated off the ground on stilts.

 Many of the traditional longhouses can only be found in remote areas in Sarawak, which can involve lengthy travel.
-Yet here in Kuching you can easily reach one: The Annah Rias Longhouse.
+Yet here in Kuching you can easily reach one: the Annah Rias Longhouse.
 Only an hour’s drive from the city centre, this is a truly exceptional and very popular tourist attraction in Kuching, Malaysia.

 The Bidayuh Tribe, who make up 8% of Sarawak’s population, are the key residents at the Annah Rias Longhouse.
-Believed to be over 100-years old, the Longhouse has been greatly expanded with interconnected walkways forming a proper community village.
+Believed to be over 100 years old, the Longhouse has been greatly expanded with interconnected walkways forming a proper community village.
 It is one of the most intriguing places to see in Kuching, Sarawak.

 Visitors may roam freely around the area and can see the Biyudah people going about their daily lives.
 To be fair, the area is relatively developed for tourists, but you can still witness the fascinating Biyudah history and culture through items such as a cylinder made of human skulls – believed to be from caught invaders, wall murals and an old wooden house that is miraculously still standing, and home to families today.